MarkPearce/Reignmaker-lite/Kingdom_Events.md

 | Critical Failure | Violence erupts at border; +2 Unrest |

 **Special:** These hexes are claimed without requiring the normal Claim Hex action or resources.
 Choose adjacent unclaimed hexes.

+**If Unresolved:** First turn only: Settlers disperse (Failure result, event ends).
+Opportunity for expansion is lost.

 ---